 - Stock up on winter supplies ahead of the first freeze.
 Buy your sidewalk de-icer or grit and treat stored gasoline with a fuel stabilizer to keep it in good condition.

-Taking care of your home is an essential part of being a homeowner.
-With this October checklist, your home will be ready for winter.
+Taking care of your property inside and out is an essential part of being a homeowner.
+With this October home maintenance checklist, your house will be ready for winter.

 - Study shows 25% of homeowners want to move, but we have 5 reasons not to sell your home

 - The house maintenance tasks homeowners think first-time buyers should know

 - Ranked: The 7 best indoor plants to decorate your home with in November